CheVeraId/domainauth-spec/draft-narea-domainauth.md

 3. **Accountability:** Maintains a record of which member is responsible for the content, even when using organisation signatures.
 4. **Signature type identification:** Enables reliable determination of the signature type during verification.

-The member attribution value MUST conform to the same naming conventions defined for member names in section 6.3.
+The member attribution value MUST conform to the same naming conventions defined in {{naming-conventions-and-restrictions}}.
 For users, this is the username; for bots, this is the at sign (`@`).

 Member attribution is a claim made by the organisation, not cryptographically proven by the member.
 Verifiers MUST present this distinction clearly to end users.